There are two major types of centerfire rifle cartridges available on the market today:

 - Which performed better, lacquer or polymer coating?

-- Which ammunition maintained the highest degree of accuracy throughout the test?
+- What ammunition maintained the highest degree of accuracy throughout the test?

 - Which ammunition maintained the most consistent velocity throughout the test?